logo

 Hydrolyzed pea protein and other hydrolyzed proteins

-Avoiding MSG in Chinese and Asian restaurants can pose a similar problem, a restaurant may not *add* MSG to you food but the various pre-made seasonings and sauces that they use may already contain it.
+Avoiding MSG in Chinese and Asian restaurants can be tricky: a restaurant may not consciously *add* MSG to your food, but the various pre-made seasonings and sauces that they purchase to cook with may already contain MSG.

 This article is intended for informational purposes only and is NOT intended to diagnose, offer medical or nutritional treatment or replace medical or nutritional advice for which you should consult a suitably qualified physician or licensed dietitian.